octathorp/m17_tools/README.md

 - **Speaker**: 1 speaker

+### Default system structure

+Factory system is installed within this partition scheme:

+NO  LBA       Name
+00  00004000  uboot
+01  00006000  trust
+02  00008000  misc
+03  0000A000  boot
+04  0001A000  recovery
+05  0002A000  backup
+06  0003A000  oem
+07  00102000  rootfs
+08  00202000  userdata

+- uboot and trust follow RK norm
+- misc, backup and oem partitions are empty
+- boot and recovery are Android-scheme boot images. boot has no ramdisk included, recovery seems to not be used in a normal boot process.
+- rootfs contains a custom-built Buildroot Linux system.
+Using an script at /etc/init.d, em_ui.sh is launched if it's located under SD card mount point, otherwise /usr/bin/game is launched.
+- userdata, despite being mounted, seems to not be used at the current stage.

+SD card contains default "emulationstation" binary, config files and ROMs, but whole system is installed on internal memory.

 ### Loader mode

 Connect device to PC with USB cable, keep volume down button pressed, then power on the device.